KevinKelly6/Kelly-Portfolio/final_project_2.md

 5. "More written info on each slides wouldn't be bad."

 Again, this gave me confidence that my key points hit.
 An interesting note from this interview: perhaps the presentation persuades young parents in particular to be animated about such a proposal.
 Like I mentioned, I will address how much content I can add once I start rehearsing.

+### Part E: Intended Changes

+1. Consistent with findings from my interviews, I will add more text to my presentation
+2. Further, I will strictly refer to the policy as the "Child Tax Credit" instead of alternating between that and "Child Allowance," to avoid confusion
+3. I will include data-based arguments in my visualizations and some appeals to emotion in my text

 [Return to Home Page](/README.md)